cakephp/docs/en/appendices/2-3-migration-guide.rst

 - The ``server`` shell was added.
 You can use this to start the PHP5.4 webserver for your CakePHP application.
+- Baking a new project now sets the application's cache prefix to the name of the application.

 Error
 =====